lumberjackdev/website/about.md

 ---

 ![A Picture of Me (and my beard)](/assets/images/pages/about.jpg){: .image-right}
 My name is Paul Aly.
 I'm a software developer, mentor, and all around tech enthusiast.
-I'm a Senior Software Engineer at Pivotal Labs in Washington, DC. **However this blog, its contents, and opinions are my own**.
+I'm currently a Software Engineer at Pivotal Labs in Washington, DC. **However this blog, its contents, and opinions are my own**.

 Continuous learning is one of my passions, and I thought this blog would be a great way I could do that while also sharing my experiences with others.
 I created LumberjackDev with a few goals in mind:
 1. Help others learn as they begin their software development careers